HendrickPhan/Sample-POH-Sync-golang-validator/README.md

     there will be a transactionHandler go routine
-    this go routine will take data from 2 chan receiveSendTransactionChan and blockChan this go routine will run select to know if transaction need to be add to pohRecoder or forward to next leader
+    this go routine will take data from 2 chan receiveSendTransactionChan and blockChan this go routine will run select to know if transaction need to be add to pohRecorder or forward to next leader

 TODO: foward transaction to next leader